minza55113151/Dodge-Square/README.md

 This game you will be a white square.\
 You need to doege black square as long as you can.

+## How To Play

+- WASD or Arrow key to move.
+- Hit item to use it.
+- Don't hit black square.

 ## Features

 - 3 Types of enemy